-Bayard Conservation Area Trail is a 8.5 mile lightly trafficked loop trail located near Green Cove Springs, FL that features a river and is rated as moderate.
+Bayard Conservation Area Trail is a 8.5 mile lightly trafficked loop trail located near Green Cove Springs, Florida that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Potential 10 mile loop trail with opportunities for shorter.
 This conservation areas importance is magnified by its closeness to the St. Johns River and the Jacksonville metropolitan area.
 It is a key to providing flood storage and preservation of water and natural resources in the Lower St. Johns River Basin.
 Riverine bottomland hardwoods, pine flatwoods and sandhill communities are bordered on the east by the St. Johns River with approximately seven miles of river frontage.

 I love this trail...of course it's for walking!
 It's beautiful to be out in nature and see nothing but trees...the scenery changes depending on your route. it's hard to find long trails near Jax.
 I've done this twice both times for over 2 hours.
 Highly recommend!

 This rating is for biking, not walking.
 Scenery isn't anything special.. just woods; but the trail is long and has a variety of conditions for mountain biking (eg tall grass, limestone, sand).
 I would never walk this trail but its nice for biking.